Best Luxury Hotels in Japan | Park Hyatt, Aman, Ritz-Carlton

 Aman Tokyo

 Minimalist design defines this 84-room property, with rooms from ¥200,000 per night (Aman Room).
+Anchored by one of Tokyo’s largest hotel spas, it features onsen-style hot baths, a 30-metre indoor pool with panoramic views, and dedicated yoga and Pilates studios.
 Japanese architectural principles emphasize space and simplicity.
-The spa offers signature treatments using Japanese ingredients.
 Afternoon tea in the lounge is complimentary for all guests.
 Rooms feature cypress wood soaking tubs and views of the Imperial Palace and Edo City.

 Best for: Design-focused travelers, those seeking wellness experiences, quiet luxury advocates.